pranavpatel08/pranavpatel08/README.md

 - 🏖️ I'm from Goa; Looking for SDE job
 - 👀 I’m interested in programming
 - 🌱 I’m currently doing BTech in IT @MUJ
-- 📫 How to reach me ...
-IG: @prann.avv
+- 📫 You can contact me here - Linkedin: https://www.linkedin.com/in/pranavjpatel8/ || IG: @prann.avv
--                  Linkedin: /in/pranavjpatel8/

 <!---
 pranavpatel08/pranavpatel08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.